High School Enrollment

 Be nice, be proud, work hard, and model behavior is not just our motto but a practice that makes our students and school successful now and in the future.
 Our courses for students help them develop academically, artistically and athletically, developing our students into intelligent decision makers in all aspects of their lives.
 Our schedule is the Multi-Tiered System of Supports (MTSS) which helps to ensure all students are receiving interventions that match their individual needs.
 Advisory and Academic Support time will be offered to students in the middle of the school day.
 We are creating closer relationships and giving students opportunity to find support outside of the regular classroom.

-To register at BHS please contact Emily Burrell by email or phone, 763.682.8067.
-ALL of the forms below must be completed and returned to Ms. Burrell before you are able to set up a registration/enrollment meeting.
+To register at BHS please contact Tonya Vega by email, email@example.com, or phone, 763.682.8067.
+Forms below must be completed and returned to Ms. Vega before you are able to set up a registration/enrollment meeting.
 The open enrollment form is only to be filled out if you live out of district.
 You have the option to email, fax, or bring them in personally to the Student Services office located at BHS.

 At your registration visit you can expect to: